ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/python/intro.md

 - A limited [SQLAlchemy](https://www.sqlalchemy.org/) dialect in the package `clickhouse_connect.cc_sqlalchemy`.
 This package focuses implements query/cursor functionality, and does not generally support SQLAlchemy DDL and ORM operations.
-  (SQLAlchemy is targeted toward OLTP databased, and we recommend more specialized tools and frameworks to manage the ClickHouse OLAP database.)
+  (SQLAlchemy is targeted toward OLTP databases, and we recommend more specialized tools and frameworks to manage the ClickHouse OLAP database.)
-- A [Superset](https://superset.apache.org/) EngineSpec in the `clickhouse_connect.cc_superset`.
-This package will automatically add a **ClickHouse Connect** Superset connector when ClickHouses Connect installed.
+- An Apache [Superset](https://superset.apache.org/) EngineSpec in the `clickhouse_connect.cc_superset`.
+This package will automatically add a **ClickHouse Connect** Superset connector when ClickHouses Connect is installed.
 This EngineSpec supports all core Superset query functionality, but does not currently support certain advanced features such as file upload to a ClickHouse table.